matitalatina/box/docs/README.md

 The goal of BOX is to provide a framework that enables non developers to quickly create and modify complete and complex web applications

-BOX is a software divided in two pieces, UI (user interface) and server, that lays on top of PostgreSQL.
+BOX is a software divided into two pieces, UI (user interface) and server, that lays on top of PostgreSQL.
 The UI can run in any modern browser (Chrome, Firefox, Edge, Safari, IE11) and in mobile too.
-The server run on the JVM (Java Virtual Machine) so it can be run should run in any platform (Linux, Windows, macOS) but test are done only in Linux
+The server run on the JVM (Java Virtual Machine) so it can be run should run in any platform (Linux, Windows, macOS) but tests are done only in Linux

 ## Features